Stephen Collier

 2008 “Enacting Catastrophe: Preparedness, Insurance, Budgetary Rationalization.”
 Economy and Society 37, 2, pp. 224-250.

-2008 “Distributed Preparedness: Notes on the Genealogy of ‘Homeland Security.”
+2008 “Distributed Preparedness: The Spatial Logic of Domestic Security in the United States.”
 With Andrew Lakoff.
 Environment and Planning D: Space and Society 26, 1, pp. 7-28.

 2004 “Beyond the Deficit Model: Reflections on the Georgian Case.”
 With Lucan Way.
 Post Soviet Affairs 20 (July/September), pp. 258-284.